ortus-docs/commandbox-docs/config-settings/misc-settings.md

 **string**

 Running the `bump` command from a Git repo will tag the repo using the format `v{version}` such as `v1.0.0` or `v4.3.6`.
 You can remove the `v` or swap it for another prefix using the `tagPrefix` parameter.
 Remember, another string like `foo1.2.3` will not be parseable by CommandBox as a valid semver.
-This setting can be overriden by the `tagPrefix` parameter to the `bump` command.
+This setting can be overridden by the `tagPrefix` parameter to the `bump` command.

 ```bash
 config set tagPrefix=''